-Do you want to expand your business internationally, but have trouble arranging the necessary financing?
-The Dutch Trade and Investment Fund (DTIF) offers loans, guarantees and export financing.
-DTIF helps you take the next step towards achieving your international ambitions.
+Do you want to do business abroad?
+And are you finding it difficult to raise sufficient funds?
+The Dutch Trade and Investment Fund (DTIF) provides loans, guarantees and export financing.
+This enables you to take the next step towards realising your international ambitions.

 DTIF consists of two components: Investment and Exports.
 The fund was established in 2016 and replaces the Facility Emerging Markets (FOM) and Finance for International Business (FIB) financing instruments.

 Dutch companies wanting to invest in or export to foreign markets can apply for DTIF.
 The fund was established to stimulate the globalisation of Dutch companies.